-These technical standards describe non-academic abilities and skills that are required for admission to, continuation in, and graduation from the School of Pharmacy to obtain a Pharm.D. degree.
+Students applying to and enrolling in the School of Pharmacy are expected to read, acknowledge, and understand the Technical Standards.
+These Technical Standards describe non-academic abilities that are required for admission to, continuation in, and graduation from the School of Pharmacy to obtain a Pharm.D. degree.

 The School of Pharmacy is committed to helping students with disabilities complete the course of study leading to the Doctor of Pharmacy degree by reasonable means or accommodations.
 Reasonable accommodations are services provided to individuals with disabilities that remove or lessen the effect of the disability-related barrier.
 Individuals without documented disabilities are not eligible for accommodations.